trioderegion/warpgate/README.md

 4. `Object` Callback functions (optional).
 See "Callback Functions".
 5. `Object` (optional) Currently, only expects `controllingActor` and simply minimizes its open sheet for a clearer view of the canvas during placement.

+The primary function of Warp Gate.
+When executed, it will create a custom MeasuredTemplate that is used to place the spawned token and handle any customizations provided in the Update object. `spawn` will return a Promise that can be awaited, which can be used in loops to spawn multiple tokens, one after another.
 The player spawning the token will also be given Owner permissions for that specific token actor.
 This means that players can spawn any creature in the world.

 Example:
 ```